-- If the company does something beyond the scope of its objects clause, this is said to be ultra vires (beyond the powers of the company).
+- 1. When company resolves to alter its memorandum, a copy of the resolution, and the amended memorandum, must be sent to the Registrar.

 - i.
 True

 - ii.
 False

 - iii.
 Can not say

 - iv.
 None of the above

-- 2. A company cannot change its memorandum except in the circumstances and manner expressly provided for in the Act.
+- Memorandum can be altered to change company from public to private and vice versa requires special resolution of shareholders.

 - i.
 True

 - ii.
 False

 - iii.
 Can not say

 - iv.
 None of the above

+- 3. If members' liability is to be limited, memorandum must have a clause to this effect.

 - i.
 True

 - ii.
 False

 - iii.
 Can not say

 - iv.
 None of the above

-- 3. Public company must have clause stating it is to be a public company.
-No other clauses are necessary but it is possible to have others.
+- 4. CA allows a company to state in its memorandum that its object is to carry on business as a general commercial company.
+It can then carry on any trade or business whatsoever.

 - i.
 True

 - ii.
 False

 - iii.
 Can not say

 - iv.
 None of the above

-- 4. CA does not prevent the registration of a name very similar to that of another company - but if the similarity is deceptive and likely to lead to confusion, the established business may bring an action to restrain the new company from using the name.
-This is called a "passing-off" action.
+- 5. A company cannot be registered under a name which is identical to a name already registered.

 - i.
 True

 - ii.
 False

 - iii.
 Can not say

 - iv.
 None of the above